FerrarioChristian/iterative-linear-solver/README.md

 `-h, --help`: Show this help message and exit
 `-it, --max-iter`: Set maximum iterations (default 20000)
 `-sc, --skip-check`: Skip matrix property check
-`--spy`: Generate a spy plot of the matrices
+`-o, --output-dir`: Specify output directory for the generated plots (Optional *) `--spy`: Generate a spy plot of the matrices
 `-t, --tolerances`: Set a list of tolerances (default [1e-4, 1e-6, 1e-8, 1e-10])

-Results will be saved in restuls.csv and plots will be generated in the `results/plots` directory
+* If `-o` is omitted the plots are only shown, if `-o` is specified without value the results will be saved in restults.csv and plots will be generated in the `results/plots` directory, if a path is specified the results will be stored in the given directory

 ## Library functions